Randomized Space-Time Stacked Intelligent Metasurfaces for Massive Multiuser Downlink Connectivity: Conclusions

 \section{Conclusions}

-We have proposed a novel beamforming framework for massive multiuser downlink connectivity based on randomized ST-SIM.
-By introducing a ST-coded DAL in combination with multiple S-coded metasurface layers, the proposed architecture enables joint spatial-temporal wavefront shaping, thus effectively increasing the system's scheduling flexibility and exploiting multiuser diversity even in slowly time-varying propagation environments.
-We have developed a signal and propagation model, along with a projected gradient descent-based synthesis algorithm for configuring the metasurface transmission coefficients.
-Furthermore, to significantly reduce CSI acquisition and feedback overhead compared to conventional full-CSI approaches, we have proposed a partial-CSI beamforming strategy relying on randomized steering vectors and lightweight user feedback.
-Simulation results have shown that the proposed randomized ST-SIM architecture can achieve satisfactory sum-rate performance while maintaining low signaling complexity, thereby supporting scalable downlink connectivity for dense next-generation network deployments.
+This paper introduced a beamforming framework for massive multiuser downlink connectivity based on randomized ST-SIM.
+By combining a time-varying DAL with multiple S-only metasurface layers, the architecture enables joint spatial–temporal wavefront shaping, increasing scheduling flexibility and exploiting multiuser diversity even under slowly varying channel conditions.
+A signal and propagation model was developed together with a PGD synthesis algorithm for configuring the metasurface coefficients.
+To reduce channel acquisition and feedback overhead, a partial-CSIT beamforming strategy based on randomized steering vectors and low-rate user feedback was proposed.
+Numerical results demonstrated that the randomized ST-SIM achieves competitive sum-rate performance with significantly reduced signaling requirements compared to full-CSIT solutions, supporting scalable downlink operation in dense networks.